x2w-sloth/vxwm/README.md

 For people using `startx`, simply add `exec vxwm` to the end of `~/.xinitrc`.

-Uninstall with `sudo make uninstall`
+Uninstall anytime with `sudo make uninstall`

 ## Configuration